Double Degree in English and American Studies

 The programme offers specialized academic training in English and American Studies focusing on the three core areas: literature, linguistics and cultural studies.

-The universities in the consortium Bamberg (Germany), Barcelona (Spain - currently mobility partner only), Graz (Austria), Krakow (Poland) New York City College (USA - mobility partner only), Paris Diderot (France), Pécs (Hungary - mobility partner only), and Venice (Italy) are working together to guarantee a high quality international curriculum with regional features.
+The Universities in the consortium, University of Graz (Austria), University of Bamberg (Germany), Université de Paris (France), Universitat Autònoma de Barcelona (Spain), Jagiellonian University in Kraków (Poland), New York City College (USA - mobility partner only), Pécs (Hungary - mobility partner only) and Ca' Foscari University of Venice (Italy), are working together to guarantee a high quality international curriculum with regional features.

 Students interested in the programme must apply to one of the consortium partners as their home university.
 The mandatory mobility semester can be spent at any of the partner institutions.

 On the successful completion of the programme, students will be awarded the Master's Degree of their home University and the Master’s Degree of the University where they have spent their mandatory mobility semester, as long as it is a degree awarding institution and not a mobility partner only.